Pilgrim Hall Museum Events 2014

-Don't miss Pilgrim Hall Museum's eighth annual Holiday House Tour.
-The tour includes private residences in North Plymouth, downtown, and south along the sea.
-Houses will be opened Saturday and Sunday from 10:00 am to 4:00 pm.
+Don't miss Pilgrim Hall Museum's ninth annual Holiday House Tour.
+Beautiful homes across Plymouth will be opened Saturday and Sunday from 10:00 am to 4:00 pm.
 Lunch will be served both days at Plymouth Country Club and is included in your ticket.
-Tickets are $45 if purchased by November 15 and $50 if purchased after that date.
+Tickets are $45 if purchased by November 14 and $50 if purchased after that date.
 The exact location of houses on the Tour is kept confidential until the day of the tour.
 You must pick up the booklet and map that will serve as your ticket (and that reveal the locations of the houses) at Pilgrim Hall Museum between 9:30 and 4:30 either Saturday or Sunday.
 To purchase tickets, stop by Pilgrim Hall Museum, 75 Court Street, or call 508-746-1620 x7.

 Forefather’s Day Dinner

 The annual dinner of the Pilgrim Society has traditionally taken place on the anniversary of the landing of the Pilgrims, also known as Forefathers Day.
-This year our speaker will be Dr. Robert Allison, Head of the Suffolk University History Department.
-Dr. Allison has published extensively on the history of Boston and the Revolution.
+This year, due to the anniversary falling on a Sunday, Forefathers Day will be observed on Saturday, December 20.
 Advance payment is required to attend the dinner.
 Members $68 and non-members $75.
 A table of 10 may be purchased for $610.
-To register, please contact email@example.com.
+To register, please contact development[at]pilgrimhallmuseum.org.

 Looking toward the Future!